skip to content

 Research

-I am a bioarchaeologist specialising in the European Neolithic with a particular focus on reconstructing interactions with the dead through funerary taphonomy.
+I am a bioarchaeologist specialising in European prehistory, particularly the Neolithic to Bronze Age in Britain and the central Mediterranean.
+My research is concerned with reconstructing interactions with the dead through funerary taphonomy, and situating the body and deathways within their broader social context.
 I am especially interested in methods of analysing and interpreting commingled and fragmented remains.
 My work is predicated on the understanding that deathways respond to, and can extend, aspects of an individual's life and I seek to intertwine the study of life histories with funerary practices to ask questions about individual and communal identity, power, gender and personhood.

 Key Publications